 Electronic products are made up of numerous parts.
 This list of features needs to be created, checked, and even audited regularly if your organization is responsible for manufacturing and distributing any electronic product.
 It cannot be ignored.

-The BOM should answer as many questions related to your electronic product as possible, from what they are, how they should assemble, to what kind of staff, and how much team is necessary for the assembly.
+The BOM should answer as many questions related to your electronic product as possible, from what they are, how they should assemble, what kind of staff, and how much team is necessary for the assembly.

 Let's compare the tech industry to the service industry.
 Would the proprietors of any given business in the service industry not come up with similar lists?
 Of course, they would.
 They essentially have their version of a BOM, which assists them when they need to order supplies or hire staff.